motlin/forbid-merge-commits-action/README.md

 The `<upstream-remote>` is usually named `upstream` or `origin`.
 The `<base-branch>` is usually named `main` or `master`.

-## When this Action is not applicable
+## When this action may not be applicable

 Sometimes including merge commits in Pull Requests is acceptable.
 For example, when maintaining a library it is common to fix problems on stable branches and merge the fixes into the default branch.
 In such cases, you may want to configure this action to run only on some branches, or remove it entirely.

 ## How to add this action to your repository

-This action is designed trigger only `on: pull_request` events.
+This action is designed to trigger only `on: pull_request` events.
 To add this action to your repository, you can add it to an existing workflow file that triggers only on Pull Requests, or create a new workflow file.

-To add this action to your repository, you need to create a new workflow file in the `.github/workflows/` directory of your repository.
+To add this action to your repository, you need to create a new workflow file in the `.github/workflows/` directory.

 Here is an example `.github/workflows/pull-request.yml` workflow.